thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 This method selects a state value and then waits for the district options to load.
 It determines when the district options have loaded by:

-1. Getting a reference to the district select element
+1. Getting a reference to the district SELECT element
 2. Selecting an option in the state select dropdown
-3. Waiting for the district select element from step 1 to return a StaleElementReferenceException when we reference its *text* attribute.
+3. Waiting for the district SELECT element from step 1 to return a *StaleElementReferenceException* when we reference its *text* attribute.

-Essentially, we get a reference to the district select element *before* it has been dynamically updated, and then wait for that reference to become stale *after* we select a state and trigger the update.
+Essentially, we get a reference to the *district* SELECT element in the [DOM](http://www.w3.org/DOM/) *before* it has been dynamically updated, and then wait for that reference to become stale *after* we select a state and trigger the update to the DOM.

-We'll repeat this same pattern for the district and project select elements:
+We'll repeat this same pattern for the district and project SELECT elements:

 {% highlight python %}
 def select_district_option(self, value, dowait=True):